renytek13/Soft-Prompt-Generation/DATASETS.md

 - Extract the above downloaded images to `$DATA/DomainNet/images`.
 - Download `spg_coop_splits.zip` from this [link](**...(NEED FINISHED)**) and extract the folder under `$DATA/DomainNet`.

-The specific directory structure is as follows
+The specific directory structure is as follows.
 ```
-DomainNet/
+domainnet/
 |–– images/
 |   |–– clipart/
 |   |–– infograph/